MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/exchange-admin-center-in-exchange-online-protection-eop.md

 ## <a name="accessing-the-eac"></a>Acessando o EAC

 Na maioria dos casos, os clientes do EOP acessarão a Eat através do centro de administração do Microsoft 365.
 Você encontra um link para a EOP no menu suspenso no bloco **Administrador**, que fica ao lado do bloco **Eu**.
-Clique no bloco **Administrador** e selecione **Proteção do Exchange Online** no menu suspenso para ir até o EAC.
+Clique no bloco **administrador** e selecione **proteção do Exchange Online** no menu suspenso a ser levado para o Eat.

 You can also access the EAC sign in page directly via the following URL: `https://admin.protection.outlook.com/ecp/<companydomain>`.
 For example, `https://admin.protection.outlook.com/ecp/contoso.onmicrosoft.com`.
 After specifying your user credentials you will be taken directly into the EAC.